-The Yoga Therapy Institute was founded by Montserrat G.Mukherjee, one of the first C-IAYT Yoga Therapists in Europe, currently based in the Netherlands.
+The Yoga Therapy Institute was founded in 2017 by Montserrat G.Mukherjee one of the first C-IAYT Yoga Therapists in Europe, currently based in the Netherlands.

 With more than 20 years of hands-on experience, Montserrat has worked with clients from all over the world, suffering from a wide range of health conditions.

 The Yoga Therapy Institute has a dedicated and highly experienced teaching faculty.
 We also work with an exceptional team of expert collaborators and professionals.

 The Yoga Therapy Institute offers a 550-hour and an IAYT accredited 850-hour diploma, as well as elective professional development workshops.
 The curriculum consists of a unique combination of biomedical modules, which provide extensive knowledge and understanding of :